-To make a CARE Team referral, please contact Counseling Services by stopping in SS210 or calling ext.
-5210, or calling Public Safety at ext 5083.
-If a situation requires immediate attention, please call 911 (9-911 if using a campus telephone).
+To make a CARE Team referral, please contact Counseling Services by stopping in the Science Building Room 102 or calling +1(607)778-5210.
+If a situation requires immediate attention, please call 911.

 What do I do if I know a student who may need to be referred to the CARE process?

 If you feel there is an immediate threat, call Public Safety by dialing 911 from any phone.
 You will be asked for basic information about the student, how to contact you (in case the CARE Team has follow-up questions) and for a description of the incident or behaviors that prompted the referral.
 You are the CARE Team’s best resource because you may be familiar to the student.
 If you are comfortable doing so, tell the student that you are concerned and ask if he/she is ok.
 In many cases, students will indicate that he/she could use some help and you can refer them to the SUNY Broome’s Counseling Services at +1 (607) 778-5210.